vecnavium-pm-pl/VecnaLeaderboards/README.md

 - Being able to see others and your own player stats by using /stats

-- Kill streaks announcements at 5 and above every 5+
+- Kill streaks announcements supported

+-

 More coming soon!